RGood12/birthday-bot/README.md

 v1.0.2
 ---
 Adding ability to post in B-Co Discord to mention Brock (who is not in the GroupMe) for his birthday

+v2.0
+---
+Significantly cleaned and reworked much of the calculations and messages.
+Utilized objects to hopefully make future features easier to add!